richardabendroth/remoter/README.md

 * When the promise receiving the data is [not directly correlated with the `Promise` returning the value](#Limiting-concurrent-requests)
 * When you woder if the cat is dead or alive but [you don't want to open the box](#Lifecycle-Tracing-A-glimpse-into-Schroedingers-Box)
 * When one of your Promises does not have the value it should have or [you suspect it to be settled more than once](#Find-multi-settling-bugs)
-* Other stuff that is totally up to your creativity!
-(Please let me know 🙏) LINK TO ISSUES
+* Other stuff that is totally up to your creativity! ([Please let me know 🙏](https://github.com/richardabendroth/remoter/issues))

 # Installation